Last updated: 7/19/21, 7/10/21, 12/11/19, 9/20/17

 Have you tried nickel silver as a practice metal?
 (The name is a misnomer as there is no silver in it).
 Nickel is an alloy of nickel (20% approx.), copper (60%approx.) and zinc (20% approx.) and is a common material for creating mockups and models for casting.

-Some people have allergic reactions to nickel but, it is a great practice material and you are not going to be wearing it.
+It is yellower than silver and is a very hard metal: stiff to bend and tough to saw.
+Also, some people have allergic reactions to nickel but, it is a great practice material and you are not going to be wearing it.

-I also use copper, brass and bronze for model making, run-throughs and practice.
+I also use copper, brass, and bronze for model making, run-throughs and practice.
 Each responds a little differently to heat:

 - copper puts off tons of oxides and needs to be well fluxed.
 Copper is the softest metal to work with and is one of my favorites for chasing and repoussé.